 Tara Zanardi teaches courses on eighteenth- and nineteenth-century European art that consider a wide range of topics, such as art and politics, the development of museums, national identities and cultural representations, porcelain, fashion, gender, global exchange, and empire.

 Zanardi received her MA and PhD from the University of Virginia.
-She has received fellowships from the Metropolitan Museum of Art, the Fulbright Program, the Samuel H. Kress Foundation, the Program for Cultural Cooperation between Spain and United States, Hunter College’s Presidential Fund for Faculty Advancement, PSC-CUNY, and the American Association of University Women.
+She has received fellowships from the Metropolitan Museum of Art, the Fulbright Program, the Samuel H. Kress Foundation, the Program for Cultural Cooperation between Spain and United States, the National Endowment for the Humanities, the John Carter Brown Library, Hunter College’s Presidential Fund for Faculty Advancement, PSC-CUNY, and the American Association of University Women.
 She was also a Feliks Gross Endowment Award winner in 2014.